Welcome. I am James McGillis.

 After skirting Flagstaff to the east, I stopped for fuel at what looked like a frontier truck stop.
 God may know what goes on inside that building, but I did not enter.
 Instead, I paid at the pump and prepared to drive north.
 When I arrived, there was a young man out front, operating a motorized weed-eater.
 Systematically, he vaporized the late season wildflowers from the area between the station and the highway.
 By the time I departed, he had destroyed half an acre of wild flowers.

-Moisture from approaching clouds cannot revive a drought-strickenPonderosa Pine, near Flagstaff, AZ - Click for larger image (http://jamesmcgillis.com)
+Moisture from approaching clouds cannot revive the "cloud tree", a drought-stricken Ponderosa Pine, near Flagstaff, Arizona - Click for larger image (http://jamesmcgillis.com)

 On Earth, some humans are born, live and die without ever seeing a wildflower.
 Thus, the young man’s behavior intrigued me.
 Approaching him, I asked, “Why are you cutting down all the wildflowers?”
 “The owner paid me to do it”, was his answer.
 After several minutes in which I made no more progress than I did with my first question, I wished him good luck and departed.

 By then it was late afternoon and across the road, the sun sank lower.
 Since my recent travels were during summer, I did not anticipate how early the October sun might drop below the horizon.
-Although I had travelled U.S. 89 North before, I had never seen it in late afternoon sunlight.
+Although I had traveled U.S. 89 North before, I had never seen it in late afternoon sunlight.
 Before turning east on U.S. Highway 160, I caught a sundown glimpse of the eastern end of the Vermillion Cliffs, known here as Echo Cliffs.

-After turning east on Highway 160, the sun offered backlighting to the scenery.
+After turning east on Highway 160, the sun offered back-lighting to the scenery.
 The Kerley Valley, west of Tuba City, AZ was awash in golden light.
 Toward sunset, even the desolate sandstone came alive.
 Although I had prior experience on that highway, I now saw things in a new light.
 Somewhere on that stretch, lost in thought, I stopped thinking all together.
 For a moment, as I returned from my rolling meditation, I did not know where I was or where I was going.

 Echo Cliffs at sundown, from U.S. Highway 89 North - Click for larger image (http://jamesmcgillis.com)